The Jammu & Kashmir Constituent Assembly

 These exchanges anticipate some of the key questions that the J&K Assembly had to settle, some of which were existential like the State’s relationship with India and the constitutional position of J&K’s monarch.
 These exchanges are quite reminiscent of those that occurred between the Cabinet Mission, Viceroy Lord Mountbatten and the Indian political leaders in the lead to the Indian Constituent Assembly.

-On 27 October 1950, Sheikh Abdullah’s party, the Jammu and Kashmir National Conference passed a resolution asking the Government of India to convene a Constituent Assembly based on Adult Suffrage.
+On 27 October 1950, Sheikh Abdullah’s party, the Jammu and Kashmir National Conference passed a resolution asking the Government of India to convene a Constituent Assembly based on adult suffrage.
 In August-September 1951, elections based on adult franchise were held and the National Conference swept them – all 75 members were from the party.

 Jammu and Kashmir Constituent Assembly Members.
 Image Credits: Jammu Kashmir Now